SoftwareTestingFast/Assignment-2/README.md

 3) Explore the existing UI and API automation framework of your open source project

 #TASK-04
+In this task We will explain the approach used by ReactStore Front testers and by us and then we will made a sincere comparison between how they did testing and how we did testing
 #Testing by ReactStore Front Testers (Jest)
 React Store Front Testing: The official testing done in the Reactstore front project is on the JEST and its git repository as well as documentation clearly emphasize that the testing is done throughly and extensively on every conponent of the project.
 The major components are:
 1) Carousal